 Responsibility for constructing your charity’s portfolio lies with your investment manager.
 Our sector, stock and fund selection process, as well as risk analysis, play a key part.
 Your manager’s specific knowledge of your particular circumstances is then overlaid to build a suitable portfolio for your charity.

-One of the largest non-quoted charity and private client wealth managers in the UK, looking after more than 411 charities, as at 29 March 2018.
+One of the largest non-quoted charity and private client wealth managers in the UK, looking after over 700 charities, as at 30 June 2019.

 Independently assessed track record from 2003 that demonstrates our ability to add value through rising and falling markets.

-Around £20.8 billion of funds under management and advice as at 31 March 2019, of which around £2 billion is for charities and £250m for not-for-profit organisations.
+Around £21.8 billion of funds under management and advice as at 30 June 2019, of which over £2 billion is for charities and £250m for not-for-profit organisations.

 Over 170 investment managers with low staff turnover, providing you with consistency and continuity of service.